greg76/megademo/readme.md

 # megademo

 A pastime project for recreating some of the demo effects from my childhood that I enjoyed tinkering with.
-This time instead of going full berzerk on CPU cycle tight optimisation in 6510/6502 and x86 assembly I went for [pyxel](https://github.com/kitao/pyxel) (a super nice and easy to approach retro game engine for Python) because I got lazy :) and it just allows me to quickly capture a bit of nostalgy in betweem times.
+This time instead of going full berzerk on CPU cycle tight optimisation in 6510/6502 and x86 assembly I went for [pyxel](https://github.com/kitao/pyxel) (a super nice and easy to approach retro game engine for Python) because I got lazy :) and it just allows me to quickly capture a bit of nostalgy in between times.

 ![C64 loader](images/c64loader.png)
 ![mandelbrot voxel](images/mandelbrot.gif)